AMBIENT AIR MONITORING

-The Beta Attenuation Monitor (BAM) on top of Red Lake Hospital provides local air quality data for the Reservation.
-A BAM measures fine particulates (PM2.5) which include “fine particles” (such as those found in smoke and haze), which are 2.5 micrometers in diameter or less.
+The Air Quality program operates and maintains a PM2.5 continuous monitor, with assistance from the Minnesota Pollution Control Agency (MPCA), that provides local air quality data for the Reservation.
+The monitor measures fine particulates (PM2.5) which include “fine particles” (such as those found in smoke and haze), which are 2.5 micrometers in diameter or less.
 The size of particles is directly linked to their potential for causing health problems.
 Small particles less than 10 micrometers in diameter pose the greatest problems because they can get into your lungs and some may even get into your bloodstream.
+PM2.5 is monitored year-round.

 VOLKSWAGEN TRUST SETTLEMENT